Loading...

 What does blonde roast taste like?

-What is a Medium roast?
+What is a medium roast?

 Medium roast is when the coffee bean has had a longer roast and develops different flavours than the blonde roast.
 This is probably the coffee roast you’ll be most familiar with when ordering a coffee.
 This is because it has a luscious balance of richer flavours and more body, without as strong of a flavour as a dark roast.